sup4mile/clusters/README.md

 	Imports from other countries: C7 (1992-2016)

 	C7/other_process.do
-	merge all imports from AUS, Den, Fin, Germ, Newz, Spain, Swiss, Jap to one dta file
+	merge all imports from AUS, Den, Fin, Germ, Newz, Spain, Swiss, Jap to one dta file (other_agg.dta)

 2. Change imports data industry classifications from Harmonized System (HS) code into NAICS 6hs-6naics.do